 Version 2.9’s most significant improvement was its SEO features.
 But an essential built-in image editor was added to the platform.
 Users could now automatically upgrade their system and bulk update their widgets.
 Another important feature of version 2.9 was the ability to use gallery images and create user profiles.
 SSL support, tag clouds, WP Query, and HTTP requests were the other features that people used for the first time in version 2.9.

 2010, Version 3.0

 2010 was an important year for Matt Mullenweg as the founder of WordPress.
 Why?
-Because this was the year that Mat turned thirty and could finally become the official CEO of WordPress.
-In 2010, Automattic finalized the transfer of the WordPress trademark and logo to the WordPress Foundation.
-This was also the year that he brought home Digital Synergy’s Hall of Fame award in the CMS Category.
+Because this was the year Mat turned thirty and could finally become the official CEO of WordPress.
+In 2010, Automattic finalized the WordPress trademark and logo transfer to the WordPress Foundation.
+This was also the year he brought home Digital Synergy’s Hall of Fame award in the CMS Category.